Photography and travel blog

 The turquoise-tinted Lake Louise, Canada

 The quaint town of Lake Louise serves as the entrance to the magnificent Canadian Rockies.
 This hamlet on the banks of the Bow River in Banff National Park's immense woodland wilderness is named after one of the numerous local glacier lakes.
-The turquoise-colored water is surrounded by snow-covered hills and slope spruce trees, which make a natural stage for the beauty of the area.
+The turquoise-colored water is surrounded by snow-covered hills and sloped spruce trees, which make a natural stage for the beauty of the area.

 Canoeing on the lake